 Neither the messenger nor his captors knew that the effort was already in vain.
 On October 7, Burgoyne had made a desperate attempt at an end-run around the American forces in his path.
 The furious Battle of Bemis Heights ended in a resounding British defeat.
 Burgoyne retreated northward with heavy losses.

 The British invasion from the south continued.
-Henry Clinton returned to New York City, leaving his subordinate General John Vaughan to proceed up the river with a fleet of thirty warships and 1,600 soldiers.
+Henry Clinton returned to the city of New York, leaving his subordinate General John Vaughan to proceed up the river with a fleet of thirty warships and 1,600 soldiers.

 “We are hellishly frightened,” New York legislator Gouverneur Morris wrote from Kingston.
 The legislators adjourned and hurried home to protect their families.
 Kingston residents began to flee.
 On Wednesday, October 15, General Vaughan’s forces anchored a few miles south of Kingston.